Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 ori_registryis the single source of truth for all builtin type behavioral specifications- Every compiler phase (ori_types, ori_eval, ori_arc, ori_llvm) reads from ori_registry

-- Cross-phase drift is structurally impossible (compile-time via
+- Cross-phase drift is structurally impossible (compile-time) or immediately detected (test-time)

 - Adding a new builtin method requires exactly one change: a

 MethodDefentry inori_registry.
-All enforcement tests then guide the implementer to add handlers in each phase. - Public API functions (
+All enforcement tests then guide the implementer to add handlers in each phase. - ARC COW method lists are cross-validated against the registry to prevent drift

 The Type Strategy Registry plan is complete.